timdaman/check_docker/README.md

                             images.
 Only works with public registry.
       --restarts WARN:CRIT  Container restart thresholds.

+Gotchas:

-Note: When using this with older versions of docker (I have seen 1.4 and 1.5) –status only supports ‘running’, ‘restarting’, and ‘paused’.
+* When using this with older versions of docker (I have seen 1.4 and 1.5) –status only supports ‘running’, ‘restarting’, and ‘paused’.
+* When no container is specified all containers are checked.
+Some containers will return critcal status because the selected check(s) require a running container.